CryptoSingh1337/CryptoSingh1337/README.md

 ### Hi there, I'm Saransh - aka CryptoSingh 👋

 ## I'm a Student and a Gamer!
-- 🔭 I’m currently working on some Projects!
+- 🔭 I’m currently working on my programming skills!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Java and DSA.
 - ⚡ Fun fact: I love to watch sci-fi movies and playing FPS/RPG games.

 ### Connect with me: